-1.1 Executive Summary
+1.1 Executive summary

-The Society's capital base continues to be strong, with a common equity tier 1 ratio of 12.5% and total capital ratio of 14.1% as at 31 December 2023.
-Liquidity levels also remains significantly above both regulatory and internal requirements.
-The liquidity coverage ratio was 227% and the net stable funding ratio was 154%.
+The Society's capital base continues to be strong, with a Common Equity Tier 1 ratio of 12.2% and total capital ratio of 15.7% as at 31 December 2024.
+Liquidity levels also remain significantly above both regulatory and internal requirements.
+The liquidity coverage ratio was 229% and the net stable funding ratio was 154%.